ManticoreGamesInc/platform-documentation/src/api/world.md

         -- Draw reflection; direction of movement after impact CoreDebug.DrawLine(centerPos, centerPos + reflection, {thickness = 3, color = Color.YELLOW})
     else
         -- There was no impact.
-E.g. Player aimed into the sky CoreDebug.DrawLine(startPos, endPos, {thickness = 3, color = Color.RED})
+For example the Player aimed into the sky CoreDebug.DrawLine(startPos, endPos, {thickness = 3, color = Color.RED}) end end
-    end
-end